 The decision to get your puppy neutered isn’t one to be taken lightly.
-The procedure brings with it lots of benefits to your dog, as well as to you and your home environment, but it will also have an impact on your puppy’s behavior.
+The procedure brings with it lots of benefits to your dog, as well as to you and your home environment, but it will also have an impact on your puppy’s behaviour.

 What is neutering?

 Neutering is a term applied to male dogs, although it’s sometimes used for both sexes.
 It’s a process by which your puppy undergoes a medical procedure to prevent him from being able to have a litter.
-You may also hear it referred to as sterilization.
+You may also hear it referred to as sterilisation.

 How does neutering work?